 suitable breeding and feeding sites.
 Cities, ruins, ancient monuments,

-such places can be high.
-Freshwater areas with concentrations of flying
+such places can be high or even amazingly low.
+Freshwater areas with

 insects attract masses of feeding Swifts.
 In other areas Swift presence

 The Migration routes (in yellow) are partly assumed, partly based on

 observation.
 Swifts leave Europe as soon as they have bred.
 The